 5) Who will this persons’ key stakeholders be?

 What to Prepare for an Interview #5: Smalltalk

 Smalltalk is a great way to show interviewers that you are personable and will be a good fit for the company.

-The above may seem overkill, but remember you need you need to make the best impression of all the candidates to land the job.
+The above may seem overkill, but remember you need to make the best impression of all the candidates to land the job.

-You might so a great interview, but not strike up a rapport with the hiring manager afterwards and you might lose out to someone who has done both!
+You might do a great interview, but not strike up a rapport with the hiring manager afterwards and you might lose out to someone who has done both!